 I’m thankful that participants, by and large, hung in there with their commitment to retirement savings, despite the lingering economic uncertainty.
 I’m especially thankful that many who saw their balances reduced by market volatility and, in some cases, a reduction in their employer match were willing and able to fill those gaps, in most cases by increasing their personal deferrals.

 I’m thankful that most workers defaulted into retirement savings programs tend to remain there—and that there are mechanisms in place to help them save and invest better than they might otherwise.

-I’m thankful for the time, cost, and effort employers expend each year on health-care coverage for their workforce—never more so than this year with the absorption and assimilation of requirements under the new health-care law.
+I’m thankful for the time, cost, and effort employers expend each year on health-care coverage for their workforce—and continue to do so, despite the uncertainties still attendant with health-care legislation.